Bylaws of the Unitarian Universalist Congregation of the Swannanoa Valley

 - Section 1 – Annual Meeting

 The annual meeting of the Congregation shall be held no later than the first Sunday in June at a time determined by the Board of Trustees.
-At the annual meeting, the Members of the Congregation shall elect Trustees, appoint an auditor or auditors if required, approve the annual budget, and transact such other business as may properly be brought before the meeting, including real estate matters and major financial decisions beyond the scope of the board of trustees.
+At the annual meeting, the Members of the Congregation shall elect Trustee, approve the annual budget, and transact such other business as may properly be brought before the meeting, including real estate matters and major financial decisions beyond the scope of the board of trustees.

 - Section 2 – Special Meetings

 Special meetings of the Congregation may be called for any purpose by the Board of Trustees.
 A Special Meeting of the Congregation shall also be called by the Board upon the signed written request of twenty-five (25%) of the membership

 - Section 3 – Notice